Date: Oct 01, 2022

 Rad Dirt Fest

-2021 marks the inaugural Rad Dirt Fest produced by Life Time Fitness, owners of the Leadville Race Series and Unbound Gravel (formerly Dirty Kanza).
-The event spans the weekend of October 2-3 and comprises a Gravel race with three distances on Saturday and Trail race with two distances on Sunday.
+The Rad Dirt Fest is produced by Life Time Fitness, owners of the Leadville Race Series and Unbound Gravel (formerly Dirty Kanza).
+The event spans the weekend of October 1-2 and comprises a Gravel race with three distances on Saturday and Trail race with two distances on Sunday.
 The gravel routes, all held on fast and clean gravel, span 165, 90 38 miles with elevation gains of 10,800 ft, 5,000 ft, and 2,700 ft respectively.
 The routes each offer breathtaking terrain and scenery in this southern Colorado region bordering the San Isabel National Forest and Spanish Peaks Wilderness Area.

 The event takes place in and around Trinidad Colorado, a small city that sits at 6,000 feet elevation in the Purgatoire River valley of Southern Colorado, close to the New Mexico border.
 Trinidad is a classic old west town with a strong mountain vibe and vibrant outdoor culture including 1,500 miles of gravel roads spidering in every direction!